 You should complain as soon as possible, the time limits for making a complaint are:

 - Within 6 months of the event, or

 - Within 6 months of becoming aware that you have cause for complaint, provided this is not more than 12 months after the event.

-The time limits can be extended, if they are good reasons, why you did not complaint sonner.
+The time limits can be extended, if there are good reasons, why you did not complain sooner.

 What Happens Next?

 When you have contacted us your complaint will be:

 - Endeavor to be answered within 20 working days.

 If I am not satisfied with the resolution of my complaint – What Next?

 We are committed to doing our best to resolve any complaint you may have.
 If having received our response you remain dissatisfied, please get in touch with the Complaints Manager who will endeavour to resolve your outstanding concerns.